dockstore/dockstore-documentation/docs/getting-started/getting-started-with-wdl.rst

 with :raw-latex:`\n `or specify a blank line with :raw-latex:`\n`:raw-latex:`\n`.

+.. note:: If no description is defined in the descriptor file, the
+          README from the corresponding Git repository is used.

 Below we show an example metadata section and how it will display on your workflow's landing page: